sanspandey45/CPU-and-Mem-Simulation/README.md

    Note that the memory is simply storage; it has no real logic beyond reading and writing.<br>

  ### Timer
-     A timer will interrupt the processor after every X instructions, where X is a command-line parameter.<br>
+A timer will interrupt the processor after every X instructions, where X is a command-line parameter.
-     The timer is always counting, whether in user mode or kernel mode.<br>
+The timer is always counting, whether in user mode or kernel mode.

 ### Interrupt processing
 There are two forms of interrupts:  the timer and a system call using the int instruction.<br>
 In both cases the CPU should enter kernel mode.<br>
 The stack pointer should be switched to the system stack.<br>
 The SP and PC registers (and only these registers) should be saved on the system stack by the CPU.<br>
 The handler may save additional registers. <br>
 A timer interrupt should cause execution at address 1000.<br>
 The int instruction should cause execution at address 1500.<br>
 The iret instruction returns from an interrupt.<br>
 Interrupts should be disabled during interrupt processing to avoid nested execution.<br>
 To make it easy, do not allow interrupts during system calls or vice versa<br>